University of Navarra (TECNUN) - February 2026

 - Min CUDA Version:

-- After applying the filters, choose an instance of your liking (e.g with an RTX 3060/80/90) that has some decent upload/download internet speeds (500Mbps/500Mbps or higher would be ok) and click on
+- After applying the filters, choose an instance of your liking (e.g. with an RTX 3060/80/90) that has some decent upload/download internet speeds (500Mbps/500Mbps or higher would be ok) or that are geographically close to you and click on

 Connecting to your Vast.ai Instance